neilkplugins/WLED-indigo-plugin/README.md

 ### Thanks

 Thanks for the inspiration and support from the Indigo Community, I would not have been able to complete this without the help I received.
-7) Please suggest anything else that you think would be useful, I will take a look
-8) You can submit support requests, feature requests, feedback or anything else to the plugin forum  https://forums.indigodomo.com/viewforum.php?f=319
+You can submit support requests, feature requests, feedback or anything else to the plugin forum  https://forums.indigodomo.com/viewforum.php?f=319

 # Cautions: